Teaching your students about the chicken life cycle or Easter?

-When I teach a science unit, I love incorporating the topic into my literacy block, too.
+I love connecting the content areas (science, in this case) with my literacy instruction.
 When I first started teaching my chicken life cycle unit, I had my kids create nonfiction books about the stages in the chicken life cycle.
 They liked doing this, but the activity only lasted a day or two.

-If you wanted to do a similar writing project, you might prep your kids by first teaching them about the stages in the chicken life cycle.
+If you want to do a similar writing project, you might prep your kids by first teaching them about the stages in the chicken life cycle.
 You might show them this video of baby chicks hatching.
 You may want to read aloud Diary of a Worm (Doreen Cronin) or a similar book so that they can get an idea of what diary/journal writing sounds like.

 Included are two different versions of the project (one for younger kids and one for slightly older kids), so you can choose the one that works best for you.
 If you try it out, I’d love to hear how it goes!